Student Services Call Center Grant

 If you aspire to provide your end-users, immediate support for all their admission and enrollment, IT, Student accounts, Switchboard queries, round-the-clock; we recommend applying for this grant.
 This Grant offers your institution a chance to financially take on implementing a 24×7 student services call support framework with a clear ROI and no hidden costs that typically prevent most solutions from being successfully implemented and maintained.

-STUDENT SERVICES CALL CENTER GRANT OVERVIEW
+STUDENT SERVICES CALL CENTER SOLUTION OVERVIEW

 STUDENT SERVICES CALL CENTER GRANT BENEFITS